OPS-Samurai/OPS-Samurai/README.md

 ### Senior System Administrator

 I am a Senior SysAdmin with a passion for IT security and automation.
-My approach is structured and analytical (ISTJ), focusing on securing infrastructure and optimizing workflows through code.
+My approach is structured and analytical, focusing on securing infrastructure and optimizing workflows through code.
 Currently transitioning my expertise towards offensive and defensive cybersecurity operations.

 ---